Skip to main content

 Styling overview

-React Query Builder has a flexible structure with specific classes assigned to each element in the component hierarchy, enabling a wide range of styling possibilities.
+React Query Builder has a flexible structure with specific classes assigned to each element in the component hierarchy, enabling wide-ranging styling possibilities.

 tip

-Check out the customization showcase for a variety of styling tips.
+Check out the customization showcase for styling tips.

-The default stylesheet comes in CSS and SCSS flavors.
-Either will allow you to override the default values and tweak styles without having to replicate the entire rule set.
+The default stylesheet is available in both CSS and SCSS formats, allowing you to override default values without replicating the entire rule set.

 @import 'react-querybuilder/dist/query-builder.css';